sigtm/svg-groomer/README.md

 *Arguments*

-`svg-groomer [source folder] [design folder] [production folder] [config.yml]`

-They're all optional, but the three folders have to be entered in that order.
+`svg-groomer --source="Source folder" --design="Design folder" --production="Production folder" --fill=currentColor --config=myConfig.yml`

+All arguments are optional.
+If you specify a `--fill`, fills are not removed but instead substituted for whatever string you give it.

 So you might not want the output folders to be inside your export folder, in which case you'd just go to the parent folder instead, and do:

-`svg-groomer 'My Export Folder'`
+`svg-groomer 'Source folder'`

 *Config*

-You probably don't want to enter your own folders manually every time.
-Instead, you might duplicate [config.yml](./lib/config.yml) and add them there.
+The config file is passed on to SVGO, but can also include an svgGroomer object so you don't have to pass your arguments from the command line every time.
+Just duplicate [config.yml](./lib/config.yml) to get you started.

 If there is a `config.yml` in the same folder you run svg-groomer in you don't need to specify a path.
-Otherwise, just pass it as an argument:

-`svg-groomer myConfig.yml`
+Otherwise, use the `--config` flag as shown above.

-_Note: The rest of config.yml is [SVGO config](https://github.com/svg/svgo/blob/master/.svgo.yml).
-Feel free to tweak it, but note the two disabled plugins.
-I can only guarantee that it works with these default SVGO settings._
+_Note: Feel free to tweak the SVGO config, but note the two disabled plugins.
+I can only guarantee that it works with these default SVGO settings.
+For an updated reference, see the [SVGO config](https://github.com/svg/svgo/blob/master/.svgo.yml) in their repo._